 How do lawyers charge to help divide assets?

-Our law firm is unique in that we try and flat fee EVERYTHING.
+The law firms we can connect you with are unique in that we try and flat fee EVERYTHING.
 This is great because even if it’s a lot, you know exactly how much it will cost you.

 Do I need a lawyer to get a divorce?